Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 get more space.

 Figure out temperature ratings on all parts and get as many to be 105C or better as possible.
-These outliers at the moment are:
+The outliers at the moment are:

     * RTC.
 Probably only the MCP7940NT-E/MS from Microchip is suitable, but it draws 20 times the standby power.